fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 }
 ```

-### Variable Argument List
+### Variadic Argument List
-There could be at most one variable argument list.
-And the variable argument list must be at the end of all the arguments.
+There could be at most one variadic argument list.
+And the variadic argument list must be at the end of all the arguments.
 The argument list will be regarded as an array in the function.
 All of the elements' data types must be the same.
 Here is the grammar:
 ```
 [identifier] = ([[opt][parameter][/opt][opt], ...[/opt], [parameter]\.\.\.]) {